 UNI Europa and Eurociett also underscore the importance to recognise the experience gained by agency workers on the job.
 Agency workers, through various assignments, acquire knowledge and skills that need to be taken into account when evaluating workers’ employability.

-UNI Europa and Eurociett ask for recognition of experience gained on the job in order to enhance employability of agency workers and facilitate their transition to the next job.
+UNI Europa and Eurociett ask for recognition of the professional experience gained on the job in order to enhance employability of agency workers and facilitate their transition to the next job, either on a fixed term basis or to a permanent contract.

 Recognition of prior, non-formal and informal learning